There Goes My Baby (film): Reception

 Reception to the film was mixed.
-In August 1994, Variety said the film was a "riveting, infectious comic drama [that] has a real shot at sleeper success with proper support."
-TV Guide called it the "most overwrought celebration of coming of age in the 1960s since Arthur Penn's catastrophic Four Friends.
-The film only grossed $123,509 at the box office.
+Variety said the film was a "riveting, infectious comic drama [that] has a real shot at sleeper success with proper support."
+TV Guide called it the "most overwrought celebration of coming of age in the 1960s since Arthur Penn's catastrophic Four Friends."
+The film opened on 122 screens in three minor markets in the United States and grossed $84,137 in the 4-day Labor Day weekend and went on to only gross $123,509 at the US box office.